 Here are a few examples of publications that may be of interest to readers:

 The National Library of Israel, equivalent to the Library of Congress in the United States, is an incredible resource with dozen of special collections ranging from ancient texts to modern wonders, many of which have been digitized and are free for users all over the world.
 Here, we highlight a few of the collections most relevant for Israel Studies that are not listed elsewhere in our guide.
 We recommend creating a free account for the best results, which you can do here.
-Unless indicated otherwise, sources are Hebrew only.
+For a special guide for North American and English visitors to the website, check out their NLI USA website.

 Original text of "Tikvatenu," which became "HaTikvah," Israel's national anthem, by Naftali Herz Imber.
 From the Schwadron Collection